vayoa/Searcher/README.md

 # searcher_app

-A utility program to streamline simple internet searches.
+A utility program to streamline simple internet searches (among other stuff).

 ## Getting Started